misshanya/url-shortener/README.md

 Shorting process is same as the `gateway`'s one: walk to the `shortener`, get hash, connect public host.

-It tooks the URL in inline mode.
+It takes the URL in inline mode.
 For example, `@mybot https://github.com/misshanya/url-shortener`.
 And you will get the shortened URL.

 ## How to